SherG/tester1/site/content/post/baby-boomer-fitness.md

 > Studies show that strength training can yield bone density increases as high as 1% per week.

-Osteoporosis, or porous bone, is a disease characterized by low bone mass and structural deterioration of bone tissue, leading to bone fragility and an increased susceptibility to fractures of the hip, spine, and wrist.
+<a href="https://www.bones.nih.gov/health-info/bone/osteoporosis/overview" target="blank">Osteoporosis</a>, or porous bone, is a described by the National Institutes of Health as a "disease characterized by low bone mass and structural deterioration of bone tissue, leading to bone fragility and an increased susceptibility to fractures of the hip, spine, and wrist."

 In the U.S. today, over 10 million individuals already have osteoporosis and 18 million more have low bone mass, placing them at increased risk for this disease.